-Post Authored by Shreya Bhatt, Director of Partnerships and Sudip Pokhrel, Government Partnerships Manager
+Post Authored by Shreya Bhatt, Chief of Staff, and Sudip Pokhrel, Government Partnerships Advisor

 *This post is a continuation of our blog series to share important updates and commentary on our Covid-19 response efforts and updates.*

 In the past several weeks, airports and other major ports of entry around the world have become the new frontiers of care and response in the fight against Covid-19.
 Many countries have imposed travel restrictions, and implemented stringent surveillance at airports to detect travelers with suspected Covid-19 infections and trigger quarantine and follow-up measures to contain the spread of the disease within their borders.